 To help with the management of significant event analysis, the RCGP has clarified the definition of Significant Events (SEs) in its 2016 Guide to supporting information for appraisal and revalidation.

 The GMC definition of a significant event is “a serious untoward incident that caused, or had the potential to cause, harm”.

 - GMC level significant events are what are referred to as 'significant events' in the appraisal portfolio.
 If you have not been involved in a serious untoward incident, you should sign the statement confirming this.

 - It is an absolute requirement for appraisal that you disclose all GMC level, serious significant events you have been involved in, complete with an in-depth analysis.

 The term significant event analysis (SEA), adopted by the RCGP and GP educators, is a reflective learning tool where you demonstrate learning from a case or set of events.
 It could range from something that you feel went well to something you think went wrong.

 - significant event analysis is more akin to what the GMC refers to as ‘case reviews’ and should be included in your appraisal under quality improvement activities.

 - Your appraiser may expect to see two significant event analyses/case reviews as part of your quality improvement activities (QIAs) in each appraisal year.

-If you have been involved in a serious significant event that caused, or had the potential to cause harm, you may find the process of enhanced significant event analysis helpful.
+If you have been involved in a serious significant event that caused harm, or had the potential to cause harm, you may find the process of enhanced significant event analysis helpful.